Abingdon teen uses inheritance money to become Western wear entrepreneur

 The teen plans to attend Virginia Highlands Community College in the fall to pursue a business degree.
 In the meantime, she wanted to open her own store because she said “the time was right.”

 “I didn’t want to waste the money.
-I wanted to invest it,” Smith, who received the money when she turned 18 in December 2021, said.
+I wanted to invest it,” said Smith, who received the money when she turned 18 in December 2021.

-“I’m very grateful, but I’m still in shock,” Smith, who will use the inheritance money to pay the monthly rent and to purchase inventory, said.
+“I’m very grateful, but I’m still in shock,” said Smith, who will use the inheritance money to pay the monthly rent and to purchase inventory.
 The teen and her new store were featured on the Facebook page for the Washington County Commissioner of Revenue Office in April.

-Chase King owns the building rented by the teen.
-He said he feels encouraged to see someone as young as Smith have the drive to open a business.

 The rate of new small businesses in the country has increased sharply in the past decade, and today’s youth can account for some of that.